-Our programs are selected to balance COA’s academic mission with the lure of Mount Desert Island, seeking to introduce people to the region’s natural history, cultural richness, artistic potential—and to the human ecological mission of College of the Atlantic—while also enhancing funding for student scholarships and faculty research.
+Our programs are selected to balance COA’s academic mission with the lure of Mount Desert Island, introducing people to the region’s natural history, cultural richness, artistic potential—and to the human ecological mission of College of the Atlantic—while also providing a fun summer escape to learn something new!

-Family Nature Camps are week-long overnight camps for families in July.
-FNC was named one of the top five family camps in the nation by Good Morning America and Family Fun Magazine.
-Participants stay in campus housing, enjoy COA’s award-winning cuisine with locally-sourced food from our organic gardens, enjoy guided field trips with professional naturalists that include bird-watching, hiking in Acadia National Park, exploring ponds and tide pools, and combing the cobblestone beaches of Mount Desert Island.
+Family Nature Camp (FNC) offers week-long overnight camps for families in July.
+Participants stay in campus housing with COA’s award-winning dining with locally-sourced food from our organic gardens, enjoy guided field trips with professional naturalists that include bird-watching, hiking in Acadia National Park, exploring ponds and tide pools, and combing the cobblestone beaches of Mount Desert Island.
+FNC was recognized as a top family camp by Good Morning America and Family Fun Magazine.
 Family fun at its best!

 Summer Field Studies offers one- and two-week day camp sessions based at COA’s Dorr Museum of Natural History.
-Children grades K–9 learn about natural history, become citizen scientists, plant vegetables, draw, put on plays, and have fun through active learning and adventure, taking advantage of trails in Acadia National Park and kayaking in Frenchman Bay and on the island’s lakes and ponds.
-Recently, we’ve expanded our offerings to include farm-based sessions at COA’s two organic farms and implemented more challenging experiences for teens.
+In small groups with individual attention, children grades K–9 learn about natural history, become citizen scientists, plant vegetables, draw, put on plays, and have fun through active learning and adventure, taking advantage of trails in Acadia National Park, our shoreline in Frenchman Bay and on MDI’s lakes and ponds.

-Wedding CeremonyAnd finally, the front lawn of The Turrets, listed on the National Park Service’s National Register of Historic Places, fronting on Frenchman Bay, is available for wedding ceremonies.
+Wedding Ceremonies The front lawn of The Turrets, listed on the National Register of Historic Places, is an ideal location for a romantic and memorable oceanfront wedding ceremony.